sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

  - Find mq pod
  - Execute `kubectl exec -it mq-ibm-mq-0 -- /bin/bash`.
 You will be root user on mq server on ICP .

-2. Configure security in order to allow ACE send a message to QMGR.DEV (remote MQ) .
+2. Configure security, to allow ACE to put a message on the Queue Manager called **mq** (a remote Queue Manager) .
 	- Within the bash shell, create **aceuser** as part of the **mqm** group:
  	- `sudo useradd -m aceuser`
  	- `sudo usermod -a -G mqm aceuser`
-	- Execute `runmqsc QMGR.DEV` to open the interactive MQ Commandline environment.
+	- Execute `runmqsc mq` to open the interactive MQ Commandline environment.
  	- Type `SET CHLAUTH(ACE.TO.ES) TYPE(BLOCKUSER) ACTION(REPLACE) USERLIST('nobody') `
  	- Type `ALTER AUTHINFO(SYSTEM.DEFAULT.AUTHINFO.IDPWOS) AUTHTYPE(IDPWOS) CHCKCLNT(OPTIONAL)`
  	- Type `ALTER QMGR CHLAUTH(DISABLED)`